 Make sure you pay attention to how your body acts when you eat certain foods.
 Keeping a journal of the foods you eat and any symptoms or triggers you have may be helpful.

-One small study involved 59 women with endometriosis.
+One involved 59 women with endometriosis.
 Participants supplemented with 1,200 international units (IU) of vitamin E and 1,000 IU of vitamin C. Results showed a reduction in chronic pelvic pain and a decrease in inflammation.
 To get more vitamin E into your diet, check out these foods.

 Another study included supplemental intake of zinc and vitamins A, C, and E. Women with endometriosis who took these supplements decreased peripheral oxidative stress markers and enhanced antioxidant markers.

 Curcumin may also help with endometriosis management.
-This is the anti-inflammatory part of the well-known spice turmeric.
-One study found that curcumin inhibited the endometrial cells by reducing estradiol production.
+This is the anti-inflammatory part of the well-known spice turmeric. found that curcumin inhibited the endometrial cells by reducing estradiol production.
 Turmeric and curcumin have many additional health benefits, too.

-One large prospective study showed that women with a higher vitamin D level and those who had a higher intake of dairy in their diet had a decreased rate of endometriosis.
+One showed that women with a higher vitamin D level and those who had a higher intake of dairy in their diet had a decreased rate of endometriosis.
 In addition to vitamin D, calcium and magnesium from foods or supplements may be beneficial as well.

 Exercise may help with the management of endometriosis, too.
 This is because exercise can reduce estrogen levels and release “feel-good” hormones.

 In addition to conventional methods of treatment, alternative treatments may be very helpful for women with endometriosis.
 For example, relaxation techniques may be beneficial.
 These can include:

 More research is needed on how lifestyle changes may reduce endometriosis symptoms.
 Talk with your doctor and meet with a dietitian to find the best plan of action to manage your condition.
 Everyone’s body is different.
 A specific and tailored plan based on your individual needs will be best.